MEET OUR BARGAINING

 TA

-I am an international student in the English department, and I have been organizing with the Pitt Graduate Workers Union for the past three years.
+I am an international student in the English department, and I have been organizing with the Pitt Graduate Workers Union for the past four years.
 When working on our card campaigns and the union election, I listened to fellow workers share their department-specific concerns about compensation and work environment.
 And I have seen ways Pitt could ease the challenge of immigration, as other unionized universities have done for their international student and scholar community through resources like legal consultation and travel grant.
 Pitt works because we work.
 I believe that our lives can be improved, and I believe in seeing it through.

 • Michaela Cushing-Daniels